vasyapeteckin/database_layer/README.md

 Customize settings by creating a .env file.

-### Define Models:
-Inherit from Base in core.py to create your own models in models.py.

-Implement the `to_schema` method for schema conversion.

 ### Use Services:
 Extend `BaseService` in services.py to create custom services for your models.